huangjien/vscode-chapter-eval/README.md

-# Chapter Evaluator
+# AI Editor

-**Chapter Evaluator** is a Visual Studio Code extension that leverages the capabilities of ChatGPT to assist authors in evaluating their novel chapters.
+**AI Editor** is a Visual Studio Code extension that leverages the capabilities of AI to assist authors in evaluating their novel chapters.
 This tool is designed to help both aspiring and seasoned writers gain insights into their writing and refine their craft.

 ### Purpose of This Extension